At a Glance

 Those looking for a stable company should look to land a job at SC Johnson.

 S.C.
-Johnson groups its products in eight general categories: air care, auto care, home cleaning, home storage, lifestyle, pest control, professional, and shoe care.
+Johnson groups its products in eight general categories: air care, auto care, home cleaning, home storage, lifestyle, pest control, professional products, and shoe care.
 Its leading US brands include Glade, Kiwi, OFF!, Pledge, Raid, Scrubbing Bubbles, Shout, Windex, and Ziploc.
 Outside the US, primary brands include Autan, Baygon, Brise, Kabikiller, Klear, Mr Muscle, and Ridsect.

 Samuel Curtis Johnson bought a flooring business and founded his own company in 1886; his son joined the business 6 years later.
 It took the name S.C.
 Johnson & Son in 1906.
 The company expanded significantly from the 1950s through the 1990s, ending the century selling products in more than 100 countries.